Tour Croatia+ trip

 DAY 1

-Upon arrival in Zagreb, private transfer from the airport to your hotel and check-in.
+Upon arrival in Zagreb, a private transfer will take you from the airport to your hotel for check-in.

-The Croatian capital is, in many ways, a fantastic city.
-Zagreb offers its guests the Baroque atmosphere of the Upper Town, a picturesque open market, green parks, and promenades, but also wonderful culinary delights.
-It has managed to preserve its distinctive beauty and relaxed atmosphere and is the perfect blend of a Central European metropolis and the relaxed tempo of the Mediterranean.
+Zagreb, the Croatian capital, offers a unique blend of the Baroque atmosphere of the Upper Town, a picturesque open market, green parks, promenades, and excellent culinary delights.
+The city preserves its distinctive beauty and relaxed atmosphere, combining the charm of a Central European metropolis with the relaxed tempo of the Mediterranean.

-In the afternoon, you will take a private walking tour of Zagreb and visit its sights.
-The tour will take you through the historic parts of Zagreb's Upper Town, along its narrow streets - each with its own stories from the past.
-The Stone Gate, Grič Cannon and St. Mark's Church are some of the Upper Town's most cherished sights.
-There is also the elegant architecture of Zagreb's Lower Town and its Austro-Hungarian buildings and parks.
+Enjoy a private walking tour of Zagreb in the afternoon, exploring its historic Upper Town.
+Wander along narrow streets, each with its own stories from the past, and visit landmarks such as the Stone Gate, Grič Cannon, and St. Mark's Church.
+Marvel at the elegant architecture of the Lower Town, featuring Austro-Hungarian buildings and parks.

 Overnight in Zagreb.